NacerKROUDIR/Air_Quality_Forecasting/STREAMLIT_README.md

 ## Notes

-- Data is cached for 1 hour to improve performance
+- Data is cached for 15 minutes to improve performance
 - Make sure your Hopsworks project has the required feature groups before running the app